Skip to Content

 Lastly, anglers get a customized EVA split-grip handle to maximize comfort and strength at the end of the rod.

 The main issue we noticed about this rod and many other anglers have expressed this concern as well; is the reel seat.
-With a rod that can handle 80-pound line, you would expect it to handle reels in the 6000+ range, but it simply isn’t big enough.
+With a rod that can handle an 80-pound line, you would expect it to handle reels in the 6000+ range, but it simply isn’t big enough.
 Most reel sizes around 3000 to 4000 work best with the Shimano Trevala S.

 The Bottom Line